-The term as we know it, implies that we have something to hide out of fear for shame and repercussions.
-We experience policing of our gender identities.
-The repercussions result in frequent incoming reports about homicides and suicides. http://williamsinstitute.law.ucla.edu/wp-content/uploads/AFSP-Williams-Suicide-Report-Final.pdf.
-Every Coming Out scenario is an announcement, anticipatory of how the receiver will react: for many it is minus the send off of balloons and parties.
-It is running the risk that people may do terrible harm to us or anyone privy to our announcement, once we declare something about ourselves that falls outside of societal norms.
-Our sexual orientations or gender expressions and identities are not regarded by mainstream society as part of growth and development and therefore, a natural part of life.
-Some societies regard us as ill suitable and of immoral character and we are even condemned to death in certain parts of the world for not adhering to societal rules.
+Every Coming Out scenario is an announcement, anticipatory of how the receiver will react.
+For many, it is minus the send-off of balloons and parties.
+It runs the risk that people may do terrible harm to us or anyone privy to our announcement once we declare something about ourselves that falls outside of societal norms.
+Our sexual orientations or gender expressions and identities are not regarded by mainstream society as part of growth and development and, therefore, a natural part of life.
+Some cultures view us as ill-suitable and of immoral character, and we are even condemned to death in certain parts of the world for not adhering to societal rules.

-It is the curiously, intrusive and awkward persons who afford many of us the opportunity to help them develop levels of sensitivities about trans issues and differences in each of us.
+It is the curious, intrusive, and awkward person who develops levels of sensitivity about trans issues and differences in each of us.
 In turn, their questions tell us much about them – the cisgender people in our world.

-The Coming Out process for LGBT people is about our personal journey across our lifespan and isn’t always about our sexual orientation, while for some of us it may start this way: it isn’t all of what makes up our fabric.
-For others it is about identities or expressions, which define who we are on this journey: a self examining journey, more about introspection and finding our place in the world as transgender people.
+The Coming Out process for LGBT people is about our journey across our lifespan and isn’t always about our sexual orientation, while for some of us, it may start this way: it isn’t all of what makes up our fabric.
+For others, it is about identities and expressions, which define who we are on this journey: a self-examining journey, more about introspection and finding our place in the world as trans people.

-Many of us work through a process, unfolding layers that make up who we become over time, as a result of exposure, experience and education.
-For others it is self discovery, vacillating between two solidified points across a bar of identities and sexual orientations.
-Sexual orientations, gender identities and expressions – outside of the socially ruled model – determines our struggles ahead.
+Many of us work through a process, unfolding layers that define who we become over time due to exposure, experience, and education.
+For others, it is self-discovery, vacillating between two solidified points across a bar of identities and sexual orientations.
+Sexual orientations, gender identities, and expressions – outside of the socially ruled model – determines our struggles ahead.

-It isn’t as if we awaken some morning to announce our identities or sexual orientations expecting a celebratory event, while for some, coming out is eased by those who welcome diversities: for others, it results in a neglectful and sometimes harmful set of occurrences, forced under the guise of an invite to a dinner table – shaming us – just as if cornered on the school ground by bullies.
+It isn’t as if we awaken some morning to announce our identities or sexual orientations.
+It isn’t that we expect a celebratory event.
+Coming out is eased for some individuals by those who welcome diversities: for others, it results in a neglectful and sometimes harmful set of occurrences, forced under the guise of an invite to a dinner table – shaming us – just as if cornered on the school ground by bullies.

 There is something about announcing our Coming Out that is liberating.
-It is why Coming Out monologues are powerful narratives for the LGBT.
-It is owning who we are, as people, as we stand in solidarity: a way of coming together on common ground.
-Our experiences vary; yet, we fit under this one umbrella of many types of sexual orientations, identities and expressions.
+It is why Coming Out monologues are narratives for the LGBTQIA.
+It owns who we are as people as we stand in solidarity, a way of coming together on common ground.
+Our experiences vary, yet, we fit under this one umbrella of many types of sexual orientations, identities, and expressions.

-We want parents educated and not fall under pressures of stigma that coerce them to rewrite their children’s scripts in the image of a very limited binary world where they grew up.
+We want parents to be educated and not fall under the pressures of the stigma that coerce them to rewrite their children’s scripts in the image of an insufficient binary world where they grew up.
 We need more role models outside of the binary ones.
-We need trans space where those of us who are trans identified can politicize our positions from our experiences and perspectives.
-We need the support of everyone, including those within our LGBT borders and in turn we must support one another.
+We need trans and intersex spaces where those who are trans-identified or intersex can politicize our positions from our experiences and perspectives.
+We need the support of everyone, including those within our LGBTQIiA2S borders, and in turn, we must support one another.

 Let us celebrate the expansive landscape of those who make up this beautiful and colorful fabric.
-It is time we transform who we are in how we react to those who Come Out through narratives that should feel celebratory – not shameful for us, our families, friends and communities.
+It is time we transform who we are in how we react to those who Come Out through narratives that should feel celebratory – not shameful to us, our families, friends, and communities.

 Happy Coming Out Day!